My Chainlink Interview Experience

 The Follow Up Exchange

 I don’t typically follow up on these emails unless I believe that there is a chance I will be reconsidered.
 First, this was a referral.
-Second, I am almost 100% positive that he told me that he didn’t know what GitHub was when I asked about it during the phone interview (in order to explain the referral).
+Second, I am almost 100% positive that he told me he didn’t know what GitHub was when I asked about it during the phone interview (to explain how I received the referral).

 {Recruiter Name},